-2014 HK\$'000 2013 HK\$'000
+2015 HK\$'000 2014 HK\$'000

-Aggregate carrying amount of individually immaterial joint ventures in the consolidated financial statements 225
+Aggregate carrying amount of individually immaterial joint ventures

+in the consolidated financial statements - -

 Aggregate amounts of the group's share of those joint ventures'

-Loss from continuing operations (225) (526)
+Loss from continuing operations - (225)

-Post-tax profit or loss from discontinued operations
+Post-tax profit or loss from discontinued operations - -

-Other comprehensive income
+Other comprehensive income - - 1

-Total comprehensive income (225) (526)
+Total comp re hensive income - (225)

 - (c) The group has discontinued the recognition of its share of loss of the joint venture, Ventura, because the share of loss exceeded the group's interest in the joint venture and the group's interest was reduced to nil.
-Ventura is in the process of liquidation and the amount of the group's unrecognised share of loss of this joint venture was HK\$3,466,000 (2013: HK\$2,649,000). - (d) At 31 March 2013, the directors carried out an assessment of the recoverable amount of interests in joint ventures.
-Based on their review, an impairment loss of HK\$649,000 had been recognised in profit or loss during the year ended 31 March 2013.
-The estimates of recoverable amount were based on the value in use of the interests in joint ventures where the directors assessed that these assets were unable to generate positive cash flows to the group. - (e) The loan to a joint venture is unsecured, interest-bearing at 4.75% per annum and repayable on or before 31 December 2017, while the amount due from joint venture is unsecured, interest-free and has no fixed terms of repayment. - At 31 March 2014, the directors carried out an assessment of the recoverable amount of amount due from and the loan to the joint venture.
-Based on their review, additional impairment losses of HK\$3,596,000 (2013: HK\$16,815,000) have been recognised in profit or loss during the year ended 31 March 2014.
-The estimates of recoverable amount were based on the value in use of the interests in joint ventures where the directors assessed that these assets are unable to generate positive cash flows to the group.
+Ventura is in the process of liquidation and the amount of the group's unrecognised share of loss of this joint venture was HK\$3,466,000 (2014: HK\$3,466,000). - (d) The loan to a joint venture is unsecured, interest-bearing at 4.75% per annum and repayable on or before 31 December 2017, while the amount due from a joint venture is unsecured, interest-free and has no fixed terms of repayment.

+At 31 March 2015, the directors carried out an assessment of the recoverable amounts of the amount due from and the loan to the joint venture.
+Based on their review, no additional impairment losses (2014: impairment losses of HK\$3,596,000) were recognised during the year.
+The estimates of recoverable amounts were based on the fair value less costs of disposal of the interests in joint ventures and the directors considered that these assets are unable to generate positive cash flows to the group.